 Another important element in the Network Diagram is the Slack time.
 This is the time that is allowed for the task to be delayed but not more than that.
 Why?
 Because eventually, it will cause a delay in the overall timeline.

 The 25 Best (& Free) Project Management Software of 2022

 2. Critical Path Method

 CPM is an essential tool that is thoroughly used by project managers.
-This is because this tool can monitor and assess the progress of the project in real-time.
-It is to ensure that all the ongoing projects performed by the team are going to finish in time.
+This is because this tool can monitor and assess the progress of the project in real time.
+It is to ensure that all the ongoing projects performed by the team are going to finish on time.

 The Critical Path of the project is the longest sequence of activities performed on the network diagram.
 It is also characterized as having zero slack time for all activities that are involved in a particular sequence.